-The CY 2021 estimated groundwater production for irrigating agricultural crops in the NMMA is 7,437 AF, computed by a soil water balance model on a daily time-step by multiplying the crop area and the crop specific water demand met by either soil moisture, rainfall, or groundwater production, thus developing the unit production for CY2021 (Table 3-6).
+The CY 2022 estimated groundwater production for irrigating agricultural crops in the NMMA is 7,296 AF, computed by a soil water balance model on a daily time-step by multiplying the crop area and the crop specific water demand met by either soil moisture, rainfall, or groundwater production, thus developing the unit production for CY 2022 (Table 3-6).
 Drip irrigation is the dominant mechanism for watering crops, and therefore, an irrigation efficiency parameter is deemed not necessary to estimate groundwater production for agriculture in the NMMA.
-Furthermore, daily time steps are critically important in this climate when relatively warm dry windy conditions persist during winter months and are only interrupted by storms that occur over a few days.
+Daily time steps are critically important in this climate when relatively warm dry windy conditions persist during winter months and are only interrupted by storms that occur over a few days.
 The crop specific water demand was re-evaluated in conjunction with the 2015 Land Use update (see Section 3.1.8 Land Use).
 The change in crop coefficients used for this estimate is presented in an appendix to this Annual Report (see Appendix E).
-Berry crops continue to account for the largest portion (62% in 2021) of the total annual agricultural groundwater production (Table 3-6).
+Berry crops continue to account for the largest portion (64% in CY 2022) of the total annual agricultural groundwater production (Table 3-6).

 Table 3-6.
-Calendar Year 2021 Estimated Groundwater Production for Agriculture
+Calendar Year 2022 Estimated Groundwater Production for Agriculture

 Стор Туре Area (Acres) Production (AFY)

-Grape and Deciduous 117 252
+Grape and Deciduous 117 124

 Pasture 17 54

 Vegetable Rotational 425 973

-Avocado and Lemon 340 888
+Avocado and Lemon 340 844

-Berries 1,621 4,646
+Berries 1,621 4,683

-Nursery 366 624
+Nursery 366 618

 Non-irrigated Farmland 84 0

-Total 2,988 7,437
+Total 2,988 7,296

 Groundwater production for urban use was estimated for other land uses including rural landowners not served by a purveyor.
-The estimated production for the other land uses is 1,089 AF for CY 2021 (Table 3-7).
+The estimated production for the other land uses is 1,089 AF for CY 2022 (Table 3-7).

 Table 3-7.
-Calendar Year 2021 Estimated Groundwater Production for Other Land Uses
+Calendar Year 2022 Estimated Groundwater Production for Other Land Uses

 Land Use Type Water Use Area (acres) Production (AFY)

-451RS Zoned Parcels 1 172 452
+451RS Zoned Parcels 172 452

-616 RR Zoned Parcels 1 243 637
+616 RR Zoned Parcels 243 637

 Total 415 1,089

-Combining the estimates of groundwater production for Stipulating Parties (Table 3-4), for golf courses (Table 3-5), for agriculture (Table 3-6), and for other land uses (Table 3-7) results in an estimated total groundwater production of 13,577 AF for CY 2021 (Table 3-8).
+Combining the estimates of groundwater production for Stipulating Parties (Table 3-4), for golf courses (Table 3-5), for agriculture (Table 3-6), and for other land uses (Table 3-7) results in an estimated total groundwater production of 13,188 AF for CY 2022 (Table 3-8).

 Table 3-8.
-Calendar Year 2021 Measured and Estimated Groundwater Production (AFY)
+Calendar Year 2022 Measured and Estimated Groundwater Production

 Measured

+Production (AFY)

-NCSD 935
+NCSD 748

-GSWC 1,294
+GSWC 1,210

-Woodlands 828
+Woodlands 750

 P66 1,100

-Golf Course 894
+Golf Course 995

-Subtotal 5,051
+Subtotal 4,803

-Estimated
+Estimated l

 Other Land Uses 1,089

-Agriculture 7,437
+Agriculture 7,296

-Total NMMA Production 13,577
+Total NMMA Production 13,188